MMP for Enriques pairs and singular Enriques varieties: Symplectic varieties

-A symplectic variety has rational Gorenstein singularities by \cite[Proposition 1.3]{Beauville00}, and thus canonical singularities by \cite[Corollary 5.24]{KM98}.
-In particular, it is not uniruled, see \autoref{lem:uniruled_K-trivial}.
-Since rational singularities are Cohen-Macaulay by \cite[Theorem 5.10]{KM98}, we have the following characterization of symplectic varieties according to \cite[Proposition 1.3]{Beauville00} and \cite[Theorem 4]{Nam01b}: \emph{A normal variety is symplectic if and only if it has rational singularities and admits a symplectic form}.
+Now, in order to give an important characterization of symplectic varieties, we recall the following facts: According to \cite[Corollary 5.24]{KM98}, a normal variety $V$ such that $K_V$ is Cartier has rational singularities if and only if it has canonical singularities, while $V$ is Cohen--Macaulay and canonical of index $1$ if and only if it has rational Gorenstein singularities; see \cite[p.\ 286]{Reid80}.
+In view of the above and since rational singularities are Cohen-Macaulay by \cite[Theorem 5.10]{KM98}, we can apply \cite[Proposition 1.3]{Beauville00a} and \cite[Theorem 4]{Nam01b} to deduce the following statement: \emph{A normal variety is symplectic if and only if it has rational singularities and admits a symplectic form}.
+Thus, symplectic varieties have canonical singularities, and hence they are not uniruled by \autoref{lem:uniruled_K-trivial}.

-Finally, we recall the following well-known lemma, whose proof relies essentially on the aforementioned fact.
+Finally, we recall the following well-known lemma, whose proof relies essentially on the aforementioned characterization of symplectic varieties.

 \begin{lem} Let $(X, \sigma)$ be a symplectic variety. \begin{enumerate}[\normalfont (i)] \item If $\gamma \colon X'\to X$ is a quasi-\'etale cover of $(X, \sigma)$, then $(X', \sigma')$ is also a symplectic variety, where $\sigma' \coloneqq \gamma^{[*]} \sigma \in H^0 \big( X',\Omega_{X'}^{[2]} \big)$.